thiagorobert/thiagorobert.github.io/_posts/2022-01-17-two-line-element-set.markdown

 created in the 70s, which the Space Industry is stuck with.
 From [Wikipedia](https://en.wikipedia.org/wiki/Two-line_element_set): *"The TLE format is a de facto standard for distribution of an Earth-orbiting object's orbital elements".*

-SpaceTrack provides an API that let's you query the TLE of most non-classified space objects.
+SpaceTrack provides an API that lets you query the TLE of most non-classified space objects.
 It even provides an easy-to-use Query Builder tool!

 <img src="/images/spacetrack-querybuilder.png" />